ATAR & TAC's Explained

 There are a great number of curriculums offered in Australia from local state streams such as the HSC, VCE, WACE, QCE and SACE to international streams such as the International Baccalaureate (IB) and A-Levels.
 All of these curriculums differ slightly and calculate their own final scores.
 Therefore, to fairly rank all Australian high school graduates, the ATAR is used.

-All curriculums around Australia include a mixture of internal assessments (tests, assignments and investigations) and external assessments (state-wide examinations).
-A mixture of these assessments are calculated together to form a final mark or grade for that subject, which is then combined with the rest of your subjects.
+All curricula across Australia include a mixture of internal assessments (tests, assignments, investigations) and external assessments (state-wide examinations).
+These are combined to produce a final mark or grade for each subject.

 These results are then used to calculate an ATAR each year, which is a national percentile ranking that compares a student’s performance against their peers.